 A hatch in the rear of the cockpit provides access to the pumps, strainers, generator, SeaKeeper and other equipment in the aft systems compartment.
-The stern bilge pumps, raw water supply manifold, baitwell supply pumps, air conditioner and raw water pumps are among the equipment in this compartment.
-The hatch is held open by gas springs and secured with two rotating compression latches with handles that store flush with the hatch when it is closed.
+The stern bilge pumps, raw water supply supply valves, baitwell pumps, air conditioner and raw water pumps are among the equipment in this compartment.